- HOME

 World Record breaking mindset

-Kenya's Eliud Kipchoge broke his own world record, lowering the time to 2:01:09 at the Berlin Marathon on Sunday 25th September 2022.
+Kenya's Eliud Kipchoge broke his own world record, lowering his time from 2:01:09 to 1:59:40 at the Berlin Marathon on Sunday 25th September 2022.

 Credit: Berlin Marathon Race www.bmw-berlin-marathon.com/en/